fleetdm/fleet/articles/apply-byod-to-soothe-supply-chain-pain.md

 ## Limit local data

 Limit what can be accessed on the web and locally.
+For example, allow access to files on the web but prevent local synchronization on personal computers.

 [Prevent Google Drive sync](https://support.google.com/a/answer/9299541?product_name=UnuFlow&hl=en&visit_id=637798806258647022-3302602769&rd=1&src=supportwidget0&hl=en)